dimitrasykeridi/Predicting-the-City-Cycle-in-Fuel-Consumption/README.md

 ### Key Outcomes

 #### Model Performance:
+##### Logistic regression without class weights
 Accuracy: The model achieved an overall accuracy of 93%, which indicates that the model's predictions are generally reliable.
 *  Low-efficiency cars (Class 3) are perfectly captured.
 *  High-efficiency cars (Class 1) need better recall (reduce misclassification).
 *  Medium-efficiency cars (Class 2) still have a 10% misclassification rate.

-#### Model Evaluation:
+#### Model Performance:

-* Strong Overall Accuracy and Stability: The model performs consistently across different training and validation splits.
-* High Precision Across All Classes: Predictions are generally reliable, with minimal false positives.
-* Low Recall for Class 1 (High Efficiency): A recall of 0.75 suggests that the model struggles to correctly identify all high-efficiency cars.
-* Misclassification in Class 2 (Medium Efficiency): While well-classified overall, some medium-efficiency cars are misidentified as high or low efficiency.
+##### XGBoost without class weights
+Accuracy: The model achieved an overall accuracy of 88.75%, indicating strong performance.
+* High-efficiency cars (Class 3) are perfectly captured with 100% recall.
+* Low-efficiency cars (Class 1) need better recall, as 38% were misclassified.
+* Medium-efficiency cars (Class 2) perform well but still have a 15% misclassification rate.

 #### Practical Application: